cozy-labs/cozy-light/README.md

 # Use cases

+Because of its very flexible architecture Cozy Light can satisfy many usages related to self-hosting.
+Here are some examples:

 * File Storage
 * Productivity tool (task, calendar and contact managers)
 * Video game console
 * Reverse-proxy
+* Simple Docker container manager
 * ...

 # Benefits